 This subsection describes the architecture of the Virtualization subsystem of Deckhouse Kubernetes Platform (DKP).

-The Virtualization subsystem is represented by the virtualization module, which allows you to declaratively create, run, and manage virtual machines and their resources.
+The Virtualization subsystem is represented by the virtualization module, which allows you to declaratively create, run, and manage virtual machines (VM) and their resources.

 The virtualization module consists of the following components: